Updated for 2022

-Southeast Asia is a favorite corner of the world for globetrotters.
+With many Southeast Asian countries removing quarantine and COVID-19 testing requirements, the region is regaining its status as a favorite corner of the world for globetrotters.
 Tucked between the Indian and Pacific oceans, and at the intersection of major geological plates, the area is one of the world’s most popular tourist destinations despite the fact it regularly endures earthquakes and volcanic activities.
 Still, visitors can’t resist Southeast Asia’s year-round tropical climate, gorgeous beaches, rich and varied cultural encounters, fabulous food, and low cost of living.

 Home to some of the world’s most beautiful Buddhist and Hindu temples, Southeast Asia’s craftsmanship is awe-inspiring.
 Its architecture is enduring, as these religious testaments have lasted for centuries.
 Many temples are protected – and some even rebuilt – thanks to their UNESCO World Heritage status.
 While you’re volunteering in Southeast Asia, be sure to visit the temples of Angkor in Cambodia, Sukhothai and Ayutthaya in Thailand, Bagan in Myanmar, or Prambanan and Borobudur in Indonesia.